 Since the pause in guest cruise operations, we have accelerated the removal of ships which were previously expected to be sold over the ensuing years.
-During the first quarter of 2021, we completed the sale of one NAA segment ship, which represents a passenger-capacity reduction of 670 for our NAA segment.
+During 2021, we completed the sale of one NAA segment ship, which represents a passenger-capacity reduction of 670 for our NAA segment.